Appeals court sides with California on order to make Uber and Lyft drivers employees

-The San Francisco City Attorney’s Twitter account lauded the ruling in a tweet.

-“We just won a unanimous victory for workers in our case against Uber and Lyft in the Court of Appeals,” the office said.
-“Drivers are employees.”

-The city attorney, along with those from San Diego and Los Angeles, joined state attorney general Xavier Becerra in suing Uber and Lyft in May.
+State attorney general Xavier Becerra sued Uber and Lyft in May, along with Los Angeles, San Francisco and San Diego.
 They alleged the companies were misclassifying hundreds of thousands of workers under Assembly Bill 5, the landmark law requiring companies to classify certain categories of gig workers as employees.

 A San Francisco judge ruled in August that Uber and Lyft had to stop classifying drivers as independent contractors, but the decision was stayed through Wednesday’s appeal, which spelled out the terms of lifting the stay.